 - a list of research contributions; applicants are encouraged to request referees to address the importance of their publications and contributions in the letters of appraisal (e.g., highlighting that a paper is published in a journal with a high impact factor; identifying that a paper has been widely cited; research that has received recognition outside of the academy; research that has applied outcomes that have positively influenced society, governance, industry or other sectors, etc)

-- a list of community involvement or other extracurricular activities that demonstrate leadership qualities
+- a copy of the research proposal/program of study, and a list of community involvement or other extracurricular activities that demonstrate leadership qualities

 The proposed research project and doctoral program of study must be eligible within the mandate of the agency to which the application is being submitted.
-To confirm the proposal falls under the correct agency, applicants should refer to Selecting the Appropriate Federal Granting Agency (Government of Canada website) or “Subject Matter Eligibility” (SSHRC website) for more details about applying to the correct agency.
+To confirm the proposal falls under the correct agency, applicants should refer to Selecting the Appropriate Federal Granting Agency (Government of Canada website) or Subject Matter Eligibility (SSHRC website) for more details about applying to the correct agency.
 Applicants can only apply to one Tri-Agency competition and it is important to ensure it is the correct one; otherwise, there is a risk of being disqualified.